cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 	  collapsed:: true
 		- The following are considered principals: collapsed:: true
-			- Those who take a direct part in the execution of the act;
+			- (1) Those who take a direct part in the execution of the act;
-			  logseq.order-list-type:: number
-			- Those who directly force or induce others to commit it;
+			- (2) Those who directly force or induce others to commit it;
-			  logseq.order-list-type:: number
 			  id:: 649990c9-ad1c-41a4-8dcf-deb57733fa63
-			- Those who cooperate in the commission of the offense by another act without which it would not have been accomplished. logseq.order-list-type:: number
+			- (3) Those who cooperate in the commission of the offense by another act without which it would not have been accomplished.
 	- **ARTICLE 18.** *Accomplices.*
 	  id:: 64bd037a-1480-483a-9fd4-06dd0e11a02f
 	  collapsed:: true